Skip to main content

 "War, war never changes," proclaims Ron Perlman's iconic narration across the Fallout games.
 Few embody this nihilistic view than Craig Boone, a diehard former soldier of the New California Republic who finds himself gradually weathered down by the repeated carnage of the post-post-apocalyptic trenches.

 Numerous battles of questionable morality left him unable to actively serve the NCR, but he'd never betray his fellow service-people for the enemy either.
-A watchman in the Mojave Wasteland, he's a warrior through and through, making him a potentially fascinating foil to The Ghoul's gun-for-hire ethos in the TV show.
+A watchman in the Mojave Wasteland, he's a warrior through and through, and would be a fascinating foil to The Ghoul's gun-for-hire ethos in the TV show.
+Though the third season is taking us to an, ahem, different location, there's still an opportunity for Craig to pop by.

 4. Fawkes (Fallout 3)